Lindale Park Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The primary zip code for Lindale Park is 77009.
-The neighborhood's boundaries are clearly defined, contributing to its distinct identity.
+The neighborhood's boundaries are clearly defined, contributing to its distinct identity within the city.
 The northern boundary is Interstate 610 (the North Loop), the southern boundary is Moody Street, the eastern boundary is Robertson Street, and the western boundary is Fulton Street.
 This location within the "Inner Loop" is a key aspect of Lindale Park's identity and value, placing it in a desirable central part of the city.
-Being aware of these boundaries is helpful when searching for properties to ensure they fall within the deed-restricted area of Lindale Park.

 Frequently Asked Questions